 As the people of God started their wandering in the wilderness, they were grumbling because they had little water.
 Moses was frustrated with them and called out to God for help.
 And God said, “I will stand there before you by the rock at Horeb.
 Strike the rock, and water will come out of it for the people to drink.”

 Near the end of their wandering days, they had a similar issue.
 Again the people grumbled.
 And God said, “Take the staff, and you and your brother Aaron gather the assembly together.
 Speak to that rock before their eyes and it will pour out its water.
 You will bring water out of the rock for the community so they and their livestock can drink.”
-You might know that in this story, Moses doesn’t obey God – he doesn’t speak to the rock – instead he strikes the rock twice.
+You might know that in this story, Moses doesn’t obey God and he strikes the stone twice.
 And for this Moses was denied the opportunity to go into the Promised Land.

 What’s interesting is that a rock is present at the beginning and end of their wanderings.
 And in the New Testament we learn that symbolically, the Rock that was Christ was with the Israelite nation in their wanderings!

 In Moses’ song, spoken near the end of the wanderings, near his death, he speaks of God saying, “He is the Rock, his works are perfect, and all his ways are just.”
-(Deuteronomy 32:4)
+(Deuteronomy 32:4 NIV)

-The metaphor of Christ as our Rock implies a strong foundation, unshakeable, sturdy, able to withstand the storms of life.
+Christ is our a strong foundation, unshakeable, sturdy, able to withstand the storms of life.
 Jesus himself gives us a great word picture of stability –

 Jesus is the Rock, our sure foundation!